XPRESS

-The magazine, published in Dubai by the Al Nisr Group as a sister paper to Gulf News, covers news, leisure and entertainment and sports, with an emphasis on the local.
+XPRESS was a weekly tabloid newspaper.
+It was launched in the UAE on 15 March 2007.
+The magazine was published in Dubai by the Al Nisr Group as a sister paper to Gulf News.
+It was shut down in 2018 due to declining revenue.

-Development and launch
+History

-Work on XPRESS – then known as Project X – began in the basement of the Gulf News offices off Sheikh Zayed Road near Safa Park in early 2005.
-Rumours of the secret project began to leak into the UAE media industry over the next few months, but the details of the publication – including its name – remained a closely guarded secret until its launch was announced on 12 March 2007.
+Work on XPRESS, then known as Project X, began in the basement of the Gulf News offices off Sheikh Zayed Road near Safa Park in early 2005.
+Rumours of the project leaked into the media over the following months, but the details, including its name, remained secret until its launch on 12 March 2007.

 Initial media reports indicated that Al Nisr Media intended to publish XPRESS twice weekly, and hoped to obtain a licence to publish daily.

-However, by the time it launched, XPRESS itself confirmed it would be published once a week, on Thursdays.
-The publishers have not confirmed whether they intend to seek a daily licence from the Dubai authorities.
+However, it launched as a weekly.

 The newspaper was designed by Mario Garcia, president of the Tampa-based Garcia Media, who described it as "a vibrant, contemporary newspaper totally created for the reader of the 'always on' culture".

-Reception from Dubai's media circle to the inaugural issue was mixed, with one pundit describing it as "a headache on every page" and accusing it of running parochial stories.
-However, the same reporter praised the new paper's dedication to printing original stories and said it helped fulfill a growing desire for local news in fast-growing Dubai.
+Reception was mixed, with an Arabian Business review describing it as "a headache on every page" and accusing it of running parochial stories.

-Since 2009 Xpress has been reduced in pages, and has let a number of staff go.
-As part of its downsizing, its own dedicated website was absorbed by Gulf News.

 In March 2013, XPRESS launched an Abu Dhabi edition.

-Mazhar Farooqui is the editor for both editions.

-Distribution

-Al Nisr Media print between 80,000 and 100,000 copies of XPRESS for distribution every Thursday.

-The primary means of distribution are newspaper stands in many of Dubai's petrol stations, with others in apartment block foyers and malls.
-Subscribers to XPRESSs sister paper, the paid-for Gulf News, have copies delivered to their homes on a Thursday or Friday.